Strata renovation rules

 Understand what changes need approval, otherwise you might be forced to change it back.

 - You need permission to do a kitchen or bathroom renovation.
 You also need permission to change the walls, floors, or ceilings.

-- Each strata is different.
-Check the by-laws before you start renovating so you know what approvals are needed and how to get them.
+- Check your scheme’s by-laws before you start renovating so you know what approvals are needed and how to get them.